This tour begins in Paris and finishes in Bordeaux.

 This morning we stay local to enjoy the weekly Sarlat Saturday morning market, this market dates back to mediaeval times and is famous throughout the region.
 Several streets of olde town fill with vendors with their colorful tents, many featuring the local culinary specialties.
 Meander the market as you choose, you can usually find foie gras, confit, fresh breads, cured meats, walnut cakes, cheeses, truffle and walnut oils, a selection of antiques, quirky gifts and other sundries.

-Besides the possibility of jazz events, there are many touring options for this afternoon!
+Spoilt for choice this afternoon!
 Perhaps we might opt to go ‘truffle hunting’ (subject to availability) and there are several fortresses to discover, nearby and most famous are Castelnaud, focusing on the art of mediaeval warfare, and Beynac, clinging above the steep pretty stone village of the same name.

 Day 6 Sunday